 - Sex hormone binding globulin (SHBG) (8 % higher)

-Parkinson’s patients responded to high-dose nicotine patch treatment with a significant decrease in DAT, which is also increased in ADHD.22 Parkinson’s patients suffer from a dopamine deficit just like ADHD patients, but this can be treated with other medications.
+Parkinson’s patients responded to high-dose nicotine patch treatment with a significant decrease in DAT, which is also increased in ADHD.
+Parkinson’s suffer from a dopamine deficit just like ADHD sufferers, but this can be treated with other medications.

 Smoking as self-medication increases dopamine levels - albeit only ever in the short term.
 It further reduces stress symptoms and irritability.
 ADHD sufferers smoke about twice as often as non-affected people.

-Smoking can therefore complicate the diagnosis of ADHD.
+Smoking may therefore complicate the diagnosis of ADHD.

 A study of emotional dysregulation in ADHD-affected smokers found no differences between those who smoked as usual and those who abstained from smoking for 24 hours.

 Intranasal nicotine application in nicotine-naive adolescents with and without ADHD showed that ADHD sufferers responded to nicotine with greater drowsiness (dizziness) and found the effect more pleasant than healthy control subjects.
-ADHD sufferers subsequently chose nicotine intake more frequently than control subjects.
+ADHD sufferers subsequently chose to use nicotine more often than control subjects.
 This was independent of emotional state.